Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Introduction

 where $\mu^{N,h}_{t} : = \frac{1}{N} \sum_{i=1}^N \delta_{X_t^{i,N,h}}$ is the empirical measure and $(W^i)_{1 \leq i \leq N}$ is a family of independent standard Brownian motions on a probability space ($\Omega, \mathcal{F}, (\mathcal{F}_t)_{t \geq 0}, \mathbb{P}$).

-However, when formally letting \( h \) tend to \( +\infty \) in \eqref{SIP}, we obtain a particle system whose well-posedness is not always guaranteed when the interaction kernel \( K \) exhibits singularities.
-To circumvent this issue, we introduce a mollification of the interaction kernel $K$ as considered by \citet{oelschlager1985law}.
+However, when formally letting \( h \) tend to $0$ in \eqref{SIP}, we obtain a particle system whose well-posedness is not always guaranteed when the interaction kernel \( K \) exhibits singularities.
+To circumvent this issue, we introduce a mollification of the interaction kernel $K$ as considered by \citet{oelschlager1985law}, as well as a control cut-off function to ensure numerical stability of the scheme.
 Namely, let $(V^N)_{N \in \mathbb{N}^*}$ be a sequence of mollifiers defined in Subsection \ref{sec2.1}.
 The system \eqref{SIP} is replaced by the following regularized system of particles:

 where $F_A$ is a smooth function (see Subsection \ref{sec2.1}) that cuts off extreme values of the drift, which is consistent from a numerical point of view as it reflects the limitations of computer storage for large numerical values.
-The presence of $F_A$ is also justified from a theoretical perspective, as it ensures a uniformly bounded drift in $N$ for the particle system \eqref{EMSDE}, which is consistent with the boundness of the drift term \( K \ast u_t \) when considering $N$ McKean-Vlasov particles \eqref{SDE} which we aim to recover in the limit \( N \to \infty \).
+The presence of $F_A$ is also justified from a theoretical perspective, as it ensures a uniformly bounded drift in $N$ for the particle system \eqref{EMSDE}, which is consistent with the boundedness of the drift term \( K \ast u_t \) when considering the limit \( N \to \infty \) (the range of the cut-off will be calibrated along the bound $\|K \ast u_t\|_{L^\infty}$).

 Recently, a quantitative convergence result was established in \citet{ORT} for the non-discretized version of \eqref{EMSDE} towards the McKean-Vlasov SDE \eqref{SDE}.
 In this work, we tackle the question of quantitative convergence of the EM discretized system of particles \eqref{EMSDE}.
-The strategy is to combine the techniques developed by both \citet{ORT} and \citet{jourdain} and establish convergence rates for the EM scheme applied to the system of interacting particles under singular kernel assumptions.
+The strategy is to combine the techniques developed by \citet{ORT} (for Theorem \ref{thm.1}) with techniques in \citet{jourdain} (for Theorem \ref{thm.2}) and establish convergence rates for the EM scheme applied to the system of interacting particles under singular kernel assumptions.
 As in \cite{ORT}, we use a semigroup approach to decompose the difference between the regularized empirical measure of the system of particles \eqref{EMSDE} and the density of the McKean-Vlasov \eqref{SDE}.
 Then combining a fine analysis of each term of the difference including a stochastic convolution term, we establish, for any $m\geq1$, the following convergence rate for the mollified empirical measure \(\tilde{\mu}_t^{N,h} := V^N \ast \mu_t^{N,h}\) towards \(u_t\), the solution of the PDE \eqref{PDE}:

 where $r$ and \(v_1, v_2, v_3 > 0\) depend on the kernel assumptions, as detailed in Theorem \ref{thm.1}.

 Then we study the convergence of the density of the $i$-th particle in the EM scheme towards the density of the McKean-Vlasov particle, with an approach inspired by \cite{jourdain}.
 This involves expanding the densities around the heat kernel.
 Each term of the expansion is then carefully bounded to manage the effects of irregularities and discretization errors.
 For any \(t \in [0, T]\), any \(1 < p < \frac{d}{d-1} \) and almost any \(x \in \mathbb{R}^d\), we obtain the following rate of convergence for \(u^{i,N,h}_t\), the density of the \(i\)-th particle of the EM scheme, to \(u_t\), the density of the McKean-Vlasov SDE: